The topical method of Bible study is most straightforward, most fascinating and yields most significant immediate

 2. Be thorough.

-When you take up a subject do not be content to study a few passages on this subject, but find just as far as possible every passage in the Bible on this subject.
-If you find this is incomplete make additions of your own to it, with Bible helps here.
+When you take up a subject, do not be content to study a few passages on this subject, but find just as far as possible every passage in the Bible on this subject.
+If you see this is incomplete make additions of your own to it, with Bible helps here.

 3. Be exact.

 4. Arrange the results of your topical study in an orderly way and write them down.

-One should constantly use pen and paper in Bible study.
+One should continuously use pen and paper in Bible study.
 When one has gone through a Topical Textbook on any subject, you will have a large amount of material, but you will want to get it into usable shape.
 The various passages given on any topic in the Torrey's New Topical Textbook are classified, but the classification is not always just the one best adapted to our individual use.
 Take for example the subject "Prayer."
 The classification of texts in the topic is very suggestive, but a better one for some purposes would be: